-Information Systems • 5.0 Credits
+Introduction to Information Systems • 5.0 Credits

 The course is designed to help students understand the importance and elements of today's information technology (IT) systems.
-Topics include actual and contemporary examples to clearly illustrate how they can be applied to improve and strengthen IT organizations, IT security, and hands-on scenarios for class projects.
-Prerequisite: CS 206 and CS 250 and meets the criteria for acceptance into a BAS/BSN program and completion of a two-year degree or equivalent.
+Topics include actual and contemporary examples to clearly illustrate how they can be applied to improve and strengthen IT organizations, IT security, and hands-on scenarios for class projects. \$35 virtual desktop fee Prerequisite:Completion of CS 206 and CS 250, both with a 2.5 or higher, and

+Completion of CS 206 and CS 250, both with a 2.5 or higher, and meets the criteria for acceptance into a BAS/BSN program and completion of a two-year degree or equivalent.

-Intro to Big Data and Analysis • 5.0 Credits
+Cloud Computing HTML5 and PHP • 5.0 Credits